73 Notable alumni of

 -

-Norris Gene Cole II is an American professional basketball player for JL Bourg of the LNB Pro A. A 6' 2" point guard, he is a two-time NBA champion, winning back-to-back titles in 2012 and 2013 with the Miami Heat in his first and second years in the NBA.
-In his seven NBA seasons, Cole made the playoffs all, but once (2016).
+Norris Gene Cole II is an American professional basketball player for the Osos de Manatí of the Baloncesto Superior Nacional (BSN).
+A 6-foot-2 point guard, he is a two-time NBA champion, winning back-to-back titles in 2012 and 2013 with the Miami Heat in his first and second years in the NBA.
+In his seven NBA seasons, Cole made the playoffs all but once (2016).

 -